We have a formal study area with power supplies for laptops and an informal drop-in area ideal for group work. We also offer:

 You can search our collections for library materials.

 The Edwin Fox Foundation Reading Room book collection

 This collection covers the history of cinema and television from its origins to the present day.
-This includes material on animation, audiences, directors, film theory, comedy, film noir, horror, musicals, science fiction, westerns, making films, marketing, stars, television programmes, and national cinemas including British cinema and Hollywood.
-The collection also includes the Kinematograph Yearbook from 1914–1971.
+With material that includes but is not limited to animation, audiences, directors, film theory, comedy, film noir, horror, musicals, science fiction, westerns, practical filmmaking guides, marketing, stars, television programmes, and the different national cinemas from around the world as well as major collections on British and American cinema.

-The Edwin Fox Foundation Reading Room periodicals collection
+The Edwin Fox Foundation Reading Room serials collection

-Our periodicals collection includes current journals to browse, entire runs of key hard copy journals, and a range of e-journals which can be accessed via the public access computers in the library.
+Finally, our periodicals collection includes current journals to browse, entire runs of key hard copy journals, and a range of e-journals which can be accessed via the research terminals in the library.

 Below is a list of periodicals held in the Edwin Fox Foundation Reading Room which can be easily accessed.
 Bound volumes of these current journals are kept on the shelves, up to and including these volumes and dates.
 Journals in bold are no longer published.
 Journals marked * are also available digitally on reading room terminals.

 |Journal name||Publication dates|

 |Black Film Bulletin||1993-2000|